Pan in India

 The Pano worship gods and goddesses such as Mahadev and Durga.
 Their village deities are Lakhmi, Mongla and Jogmaya.
 Jogmaya is considered to be their chief deity.
 The Panos have presumed kinship with other communities such as the Mahaprasad, Mokar and the Maitra.
 They act as musicians during the worship and life cycle rituals of other communities.

 "The Panos in our Orissa parish are demanding that they should receive privileges like the Kui Samaj people since they speak Kui.
-The Kui Samaj resent this and point out that Panos should not have any of the tribal status they have since many of them are Dalit Christians and are therefore beneath them as a people.
+The Kui Samaj resent this and point out that Panos should not have any of the tribal status they have since many of them are low class Christians and are therefore beneath them as a people.
 The Kuis resent any Panos who would try to receive any benefits even though most Panos are living in severe poverty.
 Many of our Pano Christians face continued persecution from the Hindu groups and even from their own people."
 The Catholic Priest was explaining to his bishop the seriousness of the problems faced by the Pano people.

 Prayer Points